Using Schroedinger cat quantum state for detection of a given phase shift

 \section{Results and discussion}

-We showed here that injecting the classical (coherent) light in the first (bright) port of a two-arm interferometer and the Shr\"odinger cat state into another (dark) one, it is possible to detect unambiguously a given phase shift defined be Eq.\,\eqref{phi_optimal}.
-However, an exotic procedure of detection of the output light is required for this purposes that does not corresponds to any of the ordinary detection schemes.
+We have shown that by injecting the classical (coherent) light into the first (bright) port of a two-arm interferometer and a Shr\"odinger cat state into the second (dark) port, it is possible to unambiguously detect a given phase shift defined by Eq.\,\eqref{phi_optimal}.
+However, this requires an exotic method of detecting the output light that does not corresponds to any of the ordinary photodetection schemes.

-By measuring the number of photons at the output dark port of the interferometer using a photon-number resolving detector, it is still possible to obtain a quite interesting result.
-This procedure allow to detect a given phase shift with the ``false positive'' probability equal to zero.
-The corresponding ``false negative'' probability in this case decreases monotonously with the increase of the SC amplitude \(\alpha\), see Fig.\,\ref{fig:even-and-odd-probability-ideal-detector}.
-For reasonable values of \(\alpha\gtrsim2\) this probability does not exceed $\sim0.1$.
+By measuring the number of photons at the output dark port of the interferometer using a photon-number resolving detector, it is still possible to obtain quite interesting results.
+This procedure allows to detect a given phase shift with a ``false positive'' probability equal to zero.
+The corresponding ``false negative'' probability in this case decreases monotonically with the increase of the SC amplitude \(\alpha\), see Fig.\,\ref{fig:even-and-odd-probability-ideal-detector}.
+For reasonable values of \(\alpha\gtrsim2\), this probability does not exceed $\sim0.1$.

-It worth noting that schemes characterized by the vanishing ``false positive'' statistical error are interesting, in particular, for the detection of signals from astrophysical sources, for example, gravitational waves.
+It is worth noting that in many cases, the asymmetric penalty matrices and therefore the unequal values of ``false positive'' and ``false negative'' statistical errors are optimal.
+The trivial example is the discrimination of poisonous and healthy substances.

-Two elements are of the crucial importance for the implementation of the proposed scheme: (i) the source of the SC quantum states of light and (ii) the photodetectors which can resolve up to $n=\alpha^2\sim10$ photons in an optical pulse.
+Two elements are crucial for the implementation of the proposed scheme: (i) the source of the SC quantum states of light and (ii) the photodetectors which can resolve up to $n=\alpha^2\sim10$ photons in an optical pulse.